chrismp/Metacritic-games-analysis/README.md

 - Define "overrated" as (critic score - user score >= 10), "underrated" as (critic score - user score <= -10); Are there more overrated/underrated games than in the past?
 - Top underrated games DONE
 - Top overrated games DONE
 - Correlation between game popularity and disparity of user/metascore?
+DONE